 UK Government used to have a rather short page as part of its section about owning a car on the Directgov web site, at a page location that kept moving around and appears to have been lost completely on the hopeless gov.uk site.
 Sadly, this appears to be due to a reduction in interest in the environmental effects of motoring, as evidenced by the ending of funding for the Green Motoring Forum.

 For a slightly more quirky checklist, try the list originally prepared by the Espoo Energy Agency in Finland.
 Or why not look at this site's 1959 Careful Driving tips, offered by Mobilgas in connection with its Economy Run, the 1979 Good Mileage Guide from Shell or the 1974 Exxon Tiger Tips!

-In January 2015 we moved wholly to new www.petrolmaps.co.uk URL.
+Links ain't what they used to be; Google's search engine includes many factors apart fropm links to determine popularity and relevance.
+So in January 2015 we finally moved wholly to new www.petrolmaps.co.uk URL.
 If you have any favourites bookmarked or links to us, using pages on the www.ianbyrne.free-online.co.uk domain, you'll need to update them as the old addresses no longer work.

 I will always be pleased to hear of other sites you might think worthy of inclusion on this links page, as well as of any updated or broken links to the pages listed above.
 Please let me know with an e-mail!

 All original copyrights in logos and map extracts and images are acknowledged and images are included on this site for identification purposes only.